aravindmedamoni/heartbeat/README.md

 A new Flutter application.

-By using this app you can measure your beats per minute(BPM)
+By using this app you can count your Heart beats per minute(BPM)

 ## Getting Started